 Dog Digestive Tract: Healthy Tips

-Feed Them Dog-Friendly Foods
+Feed Them Only Dog-Friendly Foods

-When to Talk to Your Vet
+Talk to Your Vet

 If you notice that your dog’s digestive health has dramatically changed over a short period of time, make sure to call your vet immediately.
-The easiest way to spot an issue with your dog’s digestive system is to pay attention to its stool.
+The easiest way to spot an issue with your dog’s digestive system is to pay attention to their stool.
 If it is overly runny or oddly colored, that is a sign that your dog needs to see a vet.